MINDEMOYA—A tender has been approved by Central Manitoulin council for the company that will construct the new fire hall to be located in Mindemoya.

-With the construction tenders having been approved everything that needs to be done has been completed for construction including having the site cleared, engineering drawings completed and approved.
+With the construction tenders having been approved, everything that needs to be done has been carried out, including having the site cleared, engineering drawings completed and approved.

-The designs for the new fire hall provide for a 46 foot by 105 foot (total of 4,830 square feet) exterior dimension for the building, which will be a pre-engineered steel building frame designed in accordance with the Ontario Building Code 2012 as a Post-Disaster building.
+The designs for the new fire hall provided for a 46 foot by 105 foot (total of 4,830 square feet) exterior dimensions for the building, which will be a pre-engineered steel building frame; designed in accordance with the Ontario Building Code 2012 as a Post-Disaster building.
 It will include an energy efficient structural insulated wall and roof panels, have a three (fire) truck capacity, and is barrier free accessible throughout.

 The design team is made up of Tulloch Engineering, MET Energy Systems and David Ellis Architect Inc.